-(b) Deferred income tax assets are calculated using the liability method of tax accounting.
-In providing for income taxes, temporary differences between the tax basis of the underlying assets and their carrying amounts as per the financial statements are reflected as deferred income taxes.
-When the tax basis is greater than the carrying amount, a deferred tax asset is created.
+Deferred income taxes assets are calculated using the liability method of tax accounting.
+In providing for income taxes, temporary differences between the tax basis of the underlying liabilities and their carrying amounts as per the financial statements are reflected as deferred income taxes.
 When the tax basis is less than the carrying amount, a deferred tax liability is created.
 The tax rates anticipated to be in effect when these temporary differences reverse are used to calculate deferred income taxes.